enjaku/Data-Science-Journey/Courses/Coursera/Inferential Statistics/Week 2.md

 **p-value:**
 The probabliity (P) of more exreame outcomes given that ![formula](http://latex.codecogs.com/gif.latex?H_%7B0%7D "H\_{0}") is true.

+The smaller the p-value the stronger the evidence AGAINST the Null Hypothesis.

 **Standard Error(SE):**
 Is the standard deviation of the samplying distributions of the mean.
 ![formula](http://latex.codecogs.com/gif.latex?SE%20%3D%20%5Cfrac%7Bs%7D%20%7B%5Csqrt%7Bn%7D%7D "SE = \\frac{s} {\\sqrt{n}}")

 **Z score**
 "The number of standard deviations an observation falls above or below the mean"